Voice Technologies for Indian Languages: Best Practices & Recommendations for Responsible & Open AI

 Voice-based technologies enable systems to process and respond to human speech.
 However, building high-quality and inclusive voice technologies in India requires sustained efforts across the full speech data lifecycle.

-This project seeks to identify barriers and enablers for open-source voice technologies in India and develop best practices and recommendations for their responsible development and use.
-It will examine legal, ethical, and technical issues such as dataset representativeness, licensing limitations, risks of misuse, and regulatory compliance, including under the Digital Personal Data Protection Act, 2023.
+This project identified barriers and enablers for open-source voice technologies in India and developed best practices and recommendations for their responsible development and use.
+It examined legal, ethical, and technical issues such as dataset representativeness, licensing limitations, risks of misuse, and regulatory compliance, including under the Digital Personal Data Protection Act, 2023.

-The project is being undertaken by Digital Futures Lab in partnership with ARTPARK and Trilegal, and is supported by Bhashini and GIZ.
+The project was undertaken by Digital Futures Lab in partnership with ARTPARK and Trilegal, supported by Bhashini and GIZ.

 Project Lead: Urvashi Aneja